 - The Sail.
 Symbol of a fair wind and the beginning of a long voyage.

-In the upper part is written the name of the brand.
+In the upper part, the brand name is written.
 It comes from the Scandinavian ruth (road) and has many meanings, from vagabond to pirate.

 At the bottom of the emblem is the name of the English city Coventry, where the first workshop of the brand opened.